sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 #### The Compile Test

-The tests in `00-compile.t` ensure that our perl code won't throw any errors when compiled by the perl interpreter, at least the code that depends on core perl modules.
-In other words, it acts as a syntax checker and will report any errors if parts of your code fail to compile.
+The tests in `00-compile.t` ensure that our perl code won't throw any errors when compiled by the perl interpreter.
+In other words, it acts as a syntax checker and will report code that fails to compile.

 #### The POD Syntax Test